 SELEX 49 proteins and 69 motifs

-From the ATtRACT database, the RNAcompete and SELEX parts were extracted due to their quality.
-In RNAcompete, some proteins showed affinity for multiple significantly different motifs.
+From the ATtRACT database, the RNAcompete and SELEX parts were extracted due to their quality. .
 When this was the case, a protein in RNAcompete would yield multiple different matrices with unique matrix IDs.
 In my analysis, I used all available matrices.

 carried out in siloco analysis of protein-RNA structures available in PDB